+- 9.3.
 In collaboration with Stz'uminus First Nation, protect, conserve, honour, and build appreciation for local Indigenous archaeological sites, heritage, and culture.
-Non-Indigenous partners and other stakeholders will be encouraged and

-In collaboration with Stz'uminus First Nation and Indigenous knowledge keepers, integrate local Indigenous culture including traditional knowledge and ways of knowing - into municipal planning, urban design, ecological protection and management, communications, signage, and mapping.
+Non-Indigenous partners and other stakeholders will be encouraged and supported in doing the same. - 9.4.
+In collaboration with Stz'uminus First Nation and Indigenous knowledge keepers, integrate local Indigenous culture including traditional knowledge and ways of knowing into municipal planning, urban design, ecological protection and management, communications, signage, and mapping.